$altText

 1. Pre-program meeting (20 minutes)

-2. Pre-workshop modules on Brightspace due prior to Module 1 and Workshop 1.
+2. Brightspace Welcome module completed prior to beginning Module 1.

-3. Test-drive a new assessment tool of their choosing with a follow-up debriefing.
+3. Test-drive of the IDI or ASKS2 assessment with a follow-up debriefing.

-Each workshop will be provided twice, once on Wednesday and again on Thursday.
+Each virtual workshop will be provided twice, once on Wednesday and again on Thursday.
 Participants must indicate in advance which of the two sessions they plan to attend (via Outlook invite response).
-If the dates and times below do not fit your Fall 2023 schedule, you may want to wait until the following year.
+If the dates and times below do not fit an applicant’s Fall schedule, it is recommended that they wait until the following year.
+All times below are Easter Standard time zone (West Lafayette).

 Dates for each workshop